william-santini/WiSSkHy/README.md

 ![Schéma](https://github.com/user-attachments/assets/03230a04-b6dd-41fa-8070-0fb65640880b)

-## Collaborative Use of the Database
+## Collaborative use of the database

 SQLite supports multi-user access, but with important limitations:
 - **Read operations** can be performed simultaneously by multiple users.